m91michel/knowledge/nocode/README.md

 - [AWS Honeycode](https://www.honeycode.aws/) - Amazon Honeycode gives you the power to build apps that improve how your team works.
 Build one or many apps - the only limit is your
 - [Readymag](https://readymag.com/) - Readymag is a browser-based design tool that offers unlimited possibilities to create landing pages, websites
 - [Versoly](https://versoly.com/) - With Versoly, build landing pages, publish blog posts and collect leads, to drive more conversions, increase traffic and reduce headaches.
+- [Actiondeks.io](https://www.actiondesk.io/) - As easy and flexible as a spreadsheet.
+As powerful as a BI tool.

 **Ressources**